abarker/pytest-helper/doc/sphinx_docs/index.rst

 Several additional utility functions are provided to make it easier to set up and run unit tests.
-For example, there is a function to simplify making modifications to the Python search path so that tests are discovered.
+For example, there is a function to simplify making modifications to the Python search path so that test modules will be discovered.
 One of the useful features of the package is that relative pathnames are always interpreted relative to the directory of the file in which they occur (i.e., not relative to the Python CWD which can vary depending on how the python interpreter is invoked).

 Two kinds of helper functions are provided.
 The first kind are intended to make it easier to run pytest on a test file or files, and the second kind are